You sit around watching all this stuff happen on TV… and the TV sits and watches us do nothing!

 The Value Added Benefits of Watching Less Television

-What if you significantly reduced the amount of time you spent in front of the television set starting today?
-What would be the benefits?
+What if you significantly reduced the amount of time you spent in front of the television?
 What value could that bring to your life?

-For starters, you suddenly have more time to spend on other aspects of your life.
-You essentially have more free time on your hands that you can use to spend with your loved ones, to pursue your goals, or partake in an active hobby.
+The moment you decide to watch less television, you will suddenly have more free time on your hands.
+You will have more time to spend with your loved ones, to pursue your goals or to partake in an active hobby.

 Another benefit comes in the form of reduced mental clutter.
-No longer are you spending your valuable time thinking about what will happen on the next episode of your favorite soap opera or drama.
-You are instead using that thinking time to reflect on your life, relationships, friendships and circumstances.
+No longer are you spending your valuable time thinking about what will happen in the next episode of your favorite TV show.
+You are instead using that “thinking time” to reflect on your life, relationships, friendships and circumstances.
 Moreover, you are using that time to solve your own personal problems, rather than worrying about the problems of fictional characters on television.

-The less time you spend watching television the more time you have to ponder and reflect on your own life.
-These periods of contemplation naturally helps stimulate your imagination, which in turn promotes creative thinking.
+Watching less television also gives you time to ponder and reflect on your own life.
+These periods of contemplation naturally help stimulate your imagination, which in turn fosters creative thinking.

 How to Curb Your Television Addiction

 Okay, so hopefully by now, you have enough emotional leverage to start changing your television viewing habits.
-Within this section let’s discuss a simple three-step process you can use to begin to curb your television addiction.
+In this section, let’s discuss a simple three-step process you can use to begin curbing your television addiction.

-Be warned though that these steps are very simple.
-They are common sense principles.
+Be warned though that these steps are very straightforward.
+They’re built upon familiar principles.
 All you need to do is put them into practice.